SaifZahrani/DL/README.md

 ### Keras

 Keras is a Python-based neural network library with a high degree of modularity.
 The backend may be either TensorFlow or Theano [1].
-Keras also includes modules such as activation function modules, sheet modules, preprocessing modules, objective function modules, optimization system selection modules, and so on.
-Activation function modules and optimization process selection modules [2] are two of them, and they combine all of the most recent and best optimization approaches and activation functions.
+Keras also includes modules such as activation function modules, sheet modules, preprocessing modules, objective function modules, optimisation system selection modules, and so on.
+Activation function modules and optimisation process selection modules [2] are two of them, and they combine all of the most recent and best optimization approaches and activation functions.
 Network models can be easily developed with these components, and core parameters of neural networks can be enhanced.

 ### Back Propagation NN